This story is read aloud at: https://youtu.be/loy4L5RFLH8

 The Latin Mass at Immaculate Conception Church had been cool and comfortable.
 The homily had stressed Proverbs 19:21—“You can make many plans, but the Lord’s purpose will prevail.”

-“I really needed to hear the sermon today because none of my plans have been panning out lately,” she continued as she loosened her tight belt.
-She also unbuttoned her front waist button.
+“I really needed to hear the sermon today because none of my plans have been panning out lately,” she continued, as she loosened her tight belt.
+She also unfastened the button at her waist.